 T-Mobile Comes to MobiTV’s Rescue

-MobiTV, one of the biggest suppliers of technology to smaller cable companies looking to downsize their roles in the video business, is getting bailed out of a financial bind by its biggest customer, T-Mobile.

-According to a flurry of filings tied to MobiTV’s late-February bankruptcy filing in Delaware, the Emeryville, California, video-tech vendor generated about $13.5 million in revenue in 2020, but sustained an operating loss of about $34 million.
-MobiTV is now asking the U.S. Bankruptcy Court for the District of Delaware to allow it to borrow $15.5 million from T-Mobile so it can pay its employees, keep the lights on and keep going.
-It has also hired a representative, FTI Consulting, to oversee its restructuring and sale process.
+It turns out the $15.5 million loan MobiTV is receiving to see it through while it seeks to restructure for sale in Chapter 11 bankruptcy protection comes from its biggest customer, T-Mobile.

+This notable tidbit was released Monday amid a flurry of Delaware bankruptcy court filings, which detail the Emeryville, Calif. video tech vendor’s steep losses in 2020, a year in which it generated approximately $13.5 million in revenue, but incurred an operating loss of about $34 million.

-“Although the company projected significant and material subscriber and revenue growth for 2020, the COVID-19 pandemic and related stay-at-home orders materially impaired the company’s growth opportunities,” said a declaration by MobiTV chief financial officer Terri Stevens that was included in the Chapter 11 filing.
+“Although the company projected significant and material subscriber and revenue growth for 2020, the COVID-19 pandemic and related stay-at-home orders materially impaired the company’s growth opportunities,” reads a declaration filed by MobiTV CFO Terri Stevens on Monday.
 “As a result, the company found itself with limited liquidity and at risk of default under its debt agreements.”

-According to the filing, MobiTV’s losses were only partially offset by $3 million in Paycheck Protection Program (PPP) loans from the federal government.
+According to the filing, MobiTV’s losses were only partially offset by $3 million in Paycheck Protection Program (PPP) loans from the federal government last year.

+Breathless reports regarding the vendor’s financial straights began emerging last week.
+And on Sunday, the firm hired to oversee its restructuring, FTI Consulting, announced that MobiTV had filed for bankruptcy in Delaware, with the intent of restructuring itself for sale.
+(MobiTV's holding company is based in Delaware, too.)

 MobiTV designs and sells technology, some of it cloud-based, that allows pay TV operators to transition to app-based video platforms.
 T-Mobile is using MobiTV’s tech in TVision, the virtual pay TV service it launched in November.

-But the company’s roots in the cable business run deep.
-Notably, MobiTV’s technology is also being used in Sparklight TV, the new app-based video platform being developed by Cable One.
-It has an agreement with the National Cable Television Cooperative (NCTC), which represents 850 small cable operators, and its smaller MSO and telco clients include Mississippi’s C Spire, Windstream Communications, Vast Broadband and MCTV.
+MobiTV’s technology is also being used in Sparklight TV, the new app-based video platform being developed by Cable One.

-As these companies have ditched increasingly lower-margin traditional quadrature amplitude modulation (QAM)-based video services, they’ve relied on MobiTV’s turnkey solutions, which let them supply their customers with app-based solutions they can use on popular off-the-shelf OTT devices like Roku.
+The company’s smaller telco cable operator clients include Mississippi’s C-Spire, Windstream, Vast Broadband and MCTV, as well as the National Cable TV Cooperative, which represents more than 850 small cable operators.

 MobiTV lists 76 full-time salaried employees on its payroll, as well as 10 hourly workers.
 It counts 125 customers in its bankruptcy filing, along with $19 million in assets and $75 million in liabilities.

-Founded in 1999, MobiTV has raised more than $213 million through numerous venture capital funding rounds.
-The company’s plan to continue operating — and even increase its marketing spend amid the restructuring process — must still be approved by the Delaware court.
+Founded in 1999, MobiTV has raised more than $213 million through numerous VC funding rounds.
+The company’s plan to continue operating—and even increase its marketing spend amid the restructuring process—must still be approved by the Delaware court.

-On the day of its Chapter 11 filing, MobiTV chairman and CEO Charlie Nooney sent a letter to clients, assuring them that the filing “does NOT mean the company is going out of business.
-We will continue to provide live and on-demand video solutions to our customers and will continue to review our services through the case proceedings.”
+On Monday, MobiTV CEO Charlie Nooney sent a letter to company clients, assuring them that its Chapter 11 filing “does NOT mean the company is going out of business.
+We will continue to provide live and on-demand video solutions to our customers and will continue to review our services through the case proceedings."

-MobiTV reports having 125 customers.
-The company declined to say more about the 2020 downturn beyond the statement that it was hit hard by stay-at-home orders and other pandemic-related conditions.
+So how does a tech company with 125 customers, some of them really big, end up so short of cash?

 “The company derives its revenue from contracts with its subscription television customers, T-Mobile, and certain other broadband and cellular service providers, who utilize the company’s IPTV application,” Stevens wrote in her filing.

 T-Mobile launched its TVision in early November under great fanfare.
-But almost immediately, the platform received pushback from programming partners, including Discovery, which accused T-Mobile of confining their channels to tiers in ways that didn’t meet the terms of their program licensing contracts.
+But almost immediately, the platform received pushback from programming partners, including Discovery, who accused T-Mobile of confining their channels to tiers in way that didn’t meet the terms of their program licensing contracts.

-T-Mobile quickly pivoted, moving 33 networks that were previously available only in the $10-a-month Vibe tier to the more robust Live packages at no extra cost to the customer.
+T-Mobile quickly pivoted, moving 33 networks that were previously available only in its $10-a-month Vibe tier to the more robust “Live” packages, at no extra cost to the customer.

 Did T-Mobile tank TVision’s margins when that happened?
-That’s tough to say.
+Tough to say.
 But when the wireless carrier announced fourth-quarter earnings early in February, it didn’t mention its new pay TV platform even once.

 There was a problem.
 Please refresh the page and try again.